NbAiLab/notram/NCC/step_by_step_guide.md

 </details>

 ## 3) Cleaning and Deduplication
-The problem with using web based sources for training languge models is that they contain a lot of noise.
+The problem with using web based sources for training language models is that they contain a lot of noise.
 Typical examples is long product lists that are not really language and considerable amount of machine generated text.
 The OSCAR corpus is considerably more cleaned than for instance MC4, but we still apply our cleaning procedure also on this corpus.

 The cleaning routines are defined in separate config-files.
 These can be adapted to the specific source.
 Cleaning procedures for OCR-based texts are usually different from digitally born texts.
 Here we are using a config.script from the notram-repository.
 You can of course make your own config-file and refer to this instead.
 The cleaning also does a few other tricks: It calculates the document length and a hash for each of the paragraphs.
 This speeds up the process of deduplicating across the corpuses.